 Alcohol is everywhere.
 It permeates our culture.
-It’s in advertisements, movies, literature, our yoga classes (which still baffles me).
+It’s in advertisements, movies, literature, and our yoga classes (which still baffles me).

 Before I started getting serious about sobriety, I hadn’t really noticed because it was so ingrained into my everyday life.
-Of course, we can find it in all the old familiar places: bars, clubs, restaurants.
-But it doesn’t end there.
+Of course, we can find it in all the old familiar places: bars, clubs, and restaurants.

 We’ve got book clubs with wine.
 Baby showers with wine.
 Painting classes with wine.
 Concerts in the park.
 With wine.

 Inside, I found such little gems as a group of drunk people I could color with the line: “Alcoholics go to meetings.
 Drunks go to parties.”
-Nice.

 My personal favorite was a picture of a pirate (also inexplicably designed with flowers and swirls on the inside with the assurance that “Drinking before 10 am doesn’t make me an alcoholic.
 It makes me a pirate.”
-What.
-The.
-Fuck.

 My husband found the book hilarious.
 I saw it as a symptom of a larger problem.

-Adult coloring books, which are meant to be a meditative and fun activity, are promoting pithy little anecdotes about alcoholic drinking replete with pretty flowers and mandala designs for your coloring pleasure.
+Adult coloring books, which are meant to be a meditative and fun activity, promote pithy little anecdotes about alcoholic drinking, replete with pretty flowers and mandala designs for your coloring pleasure.

-Women are targeted with low-calorie cocktails and tiny bottles of wine labeled as “mommy juice” because apparently, we CAN have it all so long as we stay a little tipsy.
+Women are targeted with low-calorie cocktails and tiny bottles of wine labeled as “mommy juice” because, apparently, we can have it all so long as we stay a little tipsy.

 Alcohol and The Message We Are Sending

 The profitability of these messages is obvious, but the consequences and societal impact may be less so.

-For the record, I do not believe that because I am sober the rest of the world should be too.
+For the record, I do not believe that because I am sober, the rest of the world should be too.
 There are plenty of people who can drink responsibly and lead healthy, happy lives.

-But the messages we receive from advertisers, product designers, and society are not geared towards moderation or alcohol as an occasional pleasure to be enjoyed in moments of leisure.
+The messages we receive from advertisers, product designers, and society are not geared towards moderation or alcohol as an occasional pleasure to be enjoyed in moments of leisure.

 The Rise of Women and Alcoholism